 The Scottsbluff Campus is WNCC’s largest campus, complete with two residence halls, a dining hall, and is home to central administration and Cougar Athletics.
-In the fall of 2019, WNCC expects to unveil a $17.33 million campus renovation that will change the face – and the efficiency – of the college.
+In the fall of 2019, WNCC unveiled a $18.5 million campus renovation with updates to the Main Campus Building.

 For over 50 years, WNCC’s Sidney Campus has made a positive impact in the southern Panhandle.
 The campus offers a wide selection of program offerings on campus and via ITV, allowing students to attend classes that are being held concurrently in Scottsbluff or Alliance.
 Students on the Sidney Campus have the option of living on campus in apartment-style residence halls.

 The Sidney Campus is home to the Aviation Maintenance program, the only FAA-approved program in the state of Nebraska.
 The program trains students to perform diagnostics on and repair aircraft, and is housed at the Sidney Municipal Airport.

 In 2018, the Sidney Campus opened the Innovation & Entrepreneurship Center to serve as a business incubator for start-up businesses in the area.
 The newly created program provides accepted applicants free office rent and utilities for two years, and a breadth of business resources.